ZingyTomato/Harmony-Music/README.md

 ## What's this?

 Harmony is a command line tool to stream music and videos without worrying about prying eyes from the likes of Youtube.
+Instead of directly scraping Youtube, Harmony uses [`Piped`](https://github.com/TeamPiped/Piped) instead.
+This results in not only quicker fetching of results but also prevents Youtube from seeing your IP, all from the comfort of the terminal.

 ## Features